edwinsteele/wordspeak.org/posts/words-and-pictures-may.md

 .. title: Words and Pictures - May
 .. slug: words-and-pictures-may
 .. date: 2013/06/05 17:38:47
-.. spellcheck_exceptions: Jabbar,Schettler,Spurgeon
+.. spellcheck_exceptions: wapm,Jabbar,Schettler,Spurgeon
 .. tags: Reading
 .. link:
 .. description:
 -->

-Fiction involving time-travel is inconsistent, and even some of my beloved Star Trek Voyager episodes have plot holes big enough for a truck, so I was surprised to find myself buying and devouring three volumes [^1] of the time-travel series "Kirov" last month.
+Fiction involving time-travel is inconsistent, and even some of my beloved Star Trek Voyager episodes have plot holes big enough for a truck, so I was surprised to find myself buying and devouring three volumes [^wapm-1] of the time-travel series "Kirov" last month.
 It was great reading, as were a number of other articles.

 Reading: